 - Lyne Mercier is a former executive of Gaz Metro, which distributes natural gas in Quebec and owns a number of financial interests in transmission, storage, gas and other underground systems enterprises.

 - James Ballem was a Nova Scotia Conservative MLA until defeated in 2007.
 He failed in a 2010 bid to become Nova Scotia Conservative leader.
-A former dairy farmer, he is owner of an energy consulting business.
+He owns an energy industry consulting business.

 - David Hamilton is a career government bureaucrat, much of his time spent in the Northwest Territories.